Six of Swords Tarot Card Meaning

 There it is, a way to make your idea, your argument, your formula work smoothly, perfectly, beautifully.
 I sometimes call this the "Eureka" card in that it has that feeling of a scientist catching sight of a solution.

 The reader should warn the querent that they haven't arrived at that other shore yet.
 There may be a good deal to work out, but this is a break-through moment where the mind is working once again.
 And whoever, or whatever helped you get there also feels mentally rewarded.

 Note that this card can also be about trips by boat.

 Learn the Six of Swords tarot card meaning and the rest of the card meanings, symbols and stories in our eBook.
-Download it instantly for just $7.95.
+Get more from your readings - order your eBook now.